Joplin man indicted for fentanyl trafficking

 Forty-year-old Cody Dalton Romines was charged in an indictment returned on Tuesday (June 7th).
 This federal indictment replaces a federal criminal complaint that was filed back in May.

-In an affidavit filed with the original criminal complaint, a MSHP corporal saw Romines speeding on I-44 in a black Kia Optima on May 17th and began to stop him.
-After fleeing from the MSHP trooper for over a mile Romines was eventually captured.
+In an affidavit filed with the original criminal complaint, a Missouri State Highway Patrol corporal saw Romines speeding on I-44 in a black Kia Optima on May 17 and began to stop him.
+After fleeing from the MSHP trooper for over a mile, Romines was eventually captured.

-The charge contained in this indictment is simply an accusation, and not evidence of guilt.
+The charge contained is simply an accusation and not evidence of guilt.
 Evidence supporting the charge must be presented to a federal trial jury, whose duty is to determine guilt or innocence.

 This case is being prosecuted by Special Assistant U.S. Attorney Cameron A. Beaver.
 It was investigated by the FBI and the Missouri State Highway Patrol.